ioccc-src/winner/bin/README.md

-The [GitHub pages](https://pages.github.com) have the distributed server capacity needed to handle the **huge download volume** or [Slashdot effect](https://en.wikipedia.org/wiki/Slashdot_effect) that happens when a IOCCC entries are published.
+The [GitHub pages](https://pages.github.com) have the distributed server capacity needed to handle the **huge download volume** or [Slashdot effect](https://en.wikipedia.org/wiki/Slashdot_effect) that happens when new IOCCC winning entries are published.

 Most so-called low cost web hosting sites have a somewhat hidden excessive bandwidth charge and/or cap bandwidth when the volume gets too high, and/or do not have the infrastructure